|Volume II, Issue 1 |

 SC: Can you briefly describe what motivated you to write your book

 JUDY: I noticed that people could not talk easily about the Bible.
-Many acted as if there was no connection between the Old and the New Testaments.
+Many acted as if there was no connection how to get without prescription between the Old and the New Testaments.
 When George Barna, the statistician, began publishing his conclusions about Christian literacy, I recognized a need to reemphasize Bible basics, such as geography, poetry and history.
 Christians need to know enough about the Bible to adequately communicate their faith

 SC: Is it your general impression that Christian believers are sufficiently motivated to become serious students of the Scriptures?
 If not, what may be the reasons

 JUDY: I feel that most Christians are not disciplined enough to sustain study.
 Because discipline is hard work, many believers choose to let others draw Biblical conclusions for them.
 This handicaps the entire Christian community, for all Christians are told to study- to rightly divide the word of truth.
 I also find that while many pastors do a great job of inspiring and encouraging their congregations, they rarely equip them to do serious Bible study.
 Unfortunately, motivating people to become disciplined Bible students seems to be politically incorrect.

 SC: Do you see a connection between the cultural, literary and moral decline of our nation and Biblical illiteracy?